kamenco/battle/README.md

  Git was used by utilizing the Gitpod terminal to commit to Git and push to GitHub.

+ + The program accepts user inputs, maintains scores, validates the inputs.
+ + Coordinates outside of the board can not be entered.
+ + Player must enter row number and column letter.

+### Future Features

+ + Have ships larger than one cell
+ + Allow player to select the board size, number of ships and ship sizes.

  ### Flow chart to work out the logic path the program needs to take